How to preserve and store your wedding dress after the big day

 Acid-free tissue paper

 If your dress is being boxed, it should be wrapped in acid-free tissue paper.
 This tissue paper will help protect the fabric from folds or creases that could cause permanent marks.
-It also provides a buffer against potential acidic reactions that could occur if non-acid-free materials were used.
+It also provides a buffer against potential acidic reactions that could occur if non-acid-free materials are used.

 Acid-free storage boxes